xiechao/hadoop-in-centos/README.md

 # hadoop-in-centos
-build hadoop cluster with centos in docker
+build apache image cluster with centos in docker